OpenBuildings/join-us/technology.md

 - REST API for React front-end
 - CLI commands and automatic jobs

-This is developed as a single application split by entry points and domains.
+We develop it as a single application split by entry points and domains.
 When possible we would extract some of the application code in a stand-alone open-source library.

 We also have some other smaller applications like a Symfony REST API for price comparison,